 Dual occupancy is available on most rooms over 23sqm.
 Both occupants would need to apply and mention in their application that they are applying for dual occupancy so that the price can be amended.
 The price would be the total rent plus an additional £50 and then divided by two for each occupant’s weekly cost unless otherwise stated.

-Glasgow is home to more than 71,000 students.
-Finding the ideal student accommodation Glasgow can be a daunting task for many.
-With the rising demand for quality and affordable student accommodation in Glasgow, amber has emerged as a pivotal platform that simplifies the process for domestic and international students from round the world, offering a variety of student rooms Glasgow.
-One of the main advantages of opting for off-campus student rentals Glasgow over on-campus options is the liberty to choose from a diverse range of room types and locations, from studio apartments to shared Glasgow student flats, ensuring every student finds their perfect fit.
+Glasgow has a student population of 71,000.
+Finding the ideal student accommodation Glasgow is a difficult task, becuase of the rising demand for affordable student accommodation in Glasgow.
+Amber is a platform that can help domestic and international students find affordable student rooms Glasgow.
+One of the primary advantages of opting for off-campus student rentals Glasgow over on-campus options is the freedom to choose from a range of room types, such as studio to shared Glasgow student flats, which ensures every student finds their perfect fit.

-Amber seamlessly offers student lets Glasgow in locations convenient for other students attending key educational institutions and some of the oldest universities, such as the University of Strathclyde (Glasgow campus), Glasgow School of Art, City of Glasgow College and Glasgow Caledonian University.
-Students can readily explore comfortable and secure lodging located near academic hubs and social centres, ensuring a well-balanced student life.
-Amber strives to provide students with the perfect home away from home during their time in Glasgow, with excellent private halls Glasgow accommodation options like Canvas Glasgow, West Village, Vita Student West End, iQ Elgin Place, Glasgow, and many more.
+Amber provides student lets Glasgow near some of the oldest universities, such as the University of Strathclyde (Glasgow campus), Glasgow School of Art, City of Glasgow College, and Glasgow Caledonian University.
+Amber provides private Glasgow accommodation options like Canvas Glasgow, West Village, Vita Student West End, iQ Elgin Place, Glasgow, and many more.

 Finding the right neighbourhood can shape your entire student experience in Glasgow.
 Below are some of the best areas to live, chosen for their convenience, transport links, and proximity to universities, like Glasgow Caledonian University and Glasgow School of Art, along with great options for student housing for your academic year.